 - Language Matters: Say “Crash” Not “Accident”

-Click here to learn more about our campaigns.
+Click here to learn more about our three priorities.

 For people who have survived a collision with a vehicle, and for people who have experienced having a loved one – whether friends or family - killed or injured in a traffic crash, peer support can be an important tool in processing the complex situation they find themselves in.

-Support Group meetings in 2018 will be held on the 2nd Sunday of the month from 2:00-4:00 pm in a fully accessible space at Metro Hall, at 55 John St, near the King St Subway Station and King streetcar.
+Support Group meetings are held on the 2nd Sunday of the month from 2:00-4:00 pm in a fully accessible space.

-Our Friends and Families for Safe Streets advocacy working group meetings are held quarterly in a fully accessible space at City Hall.
+Our Friends and Families for Safe Streets advocacy working group meetings are held periodically in a fully accessible space.
 If you have been affected because you or a close friend or family member was killed or seriously injured by road violence, please attend a meeting to learn more.